xemlock/wp-post-thumbnail-endpoint/README.md

-# WP Post Thumbnail Endpoint Plugin
+# WP Post Thumbnail Endpoint

 This WordPress plugin provides a special URL dependent only on Post ID that, when visited, redirects to the [Post Thumbnail](https://codex.wordpress.org/Post_Thumbnails) (aka Featured Image) corresponding to the provided ID.

-This can particularily be useful when implementing client-side JavaScript features (in a theme or plugin) that want to display Post Thumbnail based only on Post ID, without sending additional AJAX request to retrieve the thumbnail's location.
+This can particularily be useful when implementing client-side JavaScript features (in a theme or plugin) that need to display Post Thumbnail based only on Post ID, without sending additional AJAX requests.

 ## Installation

-Place the Plugin directory to `wp-content/plugins` in your WordPress installation.
+Place the Plugin directory inside `wp-content/plugins` in your WordPress installation.
 Then go to [plugins administration screen](https://codex.wordpress.org/Administration_Screens#Plugins) and activate the Plugin.

-You can also directly include the main Plugin file  `plugin.php` in your own plugin or theme.
-The Plugin will be active as long as the plugin or theme referencing it remains active.
+You can also directly include the main plugin file `plugin.php` in your own plugin or theme.
+This plugin will be active as long as the plugin or theme referencing it remains active.

 ## Usage